Services

 • Active - Do Not Bill: Not billed during billing runs, but charges still build up.
 These can be carried forward or billed manually.

-Set this date when dropping or reinstating a service.
-It controls when recurring charges start or stop.
+The exact behaviour of each status is customisable.
+Set the Dropped / Reinstated Date when dropping or reinstating a service to control when recurring charges start or stop.
 See dropping and reinstating services for details.

 Annual Increase Profile and Reference Date

-Contract End Date
+Customer Products and Contract End Date

 Date Sold